willcipriano/FreeSMS/README.md

 Usage:

-    # First modify email.config to reflect your email settings.
+    # First modify email.config to reflect your SMTP settings.
 Gmail has been tested and
     # works if you enable this: https://support.google.com/accounts/answer/6010255?hl=en

     import FreeMMS